-- Separate large portions of leftover food and divide them into small, shallow containers less than 8 cm (3 inches) thick for quicker cooling in the refrigerator.
+- Separate large portions of leftover food and divide them into small, shallow containers less than 8 cm (3 inches) deep for quicker cooling in the refrigerator.

-Separate meats and their juices from other foods during storage and preparation.
-Microorganisms from raw meat and poultry can spread to other foods.
-These meat juices can drip from packages or can be transferred through hands or utensils.
+- Separate meats and their juices from other foods when preparing and storing them.
+Micro-organisms from raw meat and poultry can spread to other foods.
+Meat juices can drip from packages or be transferred through hands or utensils.

 When in doubt, throw it out!

-- If a food looks, smells, or tastes off, throw it out!
+- If a food looks, smells or tastes off, throw it out!

 Reporting a food safety concern